adobe/buildrunner/README.rst

   # Overrides the 'platforms' configuration (a.k.a. multi-platform builds)
   # in order to build only single-platform image builds regardless of
   # the configuration in the buildrunner.yaml file.
-  single-platform: true/false (defaults to false)
+  disable-multi-platform: true/false (defaults to false)

 Configuration Locations
 -----------------------